prippa/push_swap/README.md

 # push_swap
-## Project from Algorithms branch in course 42
+## Project from Algorithms branch in school 42
 ### The goal of this project is write two programmes.

  * The push_swap programme: